God Shammgod: College

 Shammgod played for two seasons at Providence College, where he averaged 10.3 PPG for his college career.
 He was selected to the Big East All-Rookie Team as a freshman in 1996 after setting the Big East freshman assist record, which has since been broken.
 As a sophomore, Shammgod teamed with future NBA player Austin Croshere in leading the Friars to the 1997 Elite Eight, where they lost to eventual NCAA champion Arizona in overtime.
 Shammgod registered 23 points and five assists while matching up against future NBA player Mike Bibby in the loss.

 Professional career

 Shammgod appeared in 20 games for the Washington Wizards in 1997–98.
 Shammgod later played in the Chinese Basketball Association.
 Most of his professional playing career was spent outside of the United States.

 Coaching career

 Shammgod reenrolled at Providence in 2012 to complete his undergraduate studies and earned a Bachelor's degree in Leadership Development in May 2015.
 He served as an undergraduate student assistant on Ed Cooley's staff and has been credited with playing a role in the development of Bryce Cotton and Kris Dunn.

-From 2019 through 2025, Shammgod was an assistant coach for the Dallas Mavericks primarily working with players on ball handling skills.
+From 2019 through 2025, Shammgod was an assistant coach for the Dallas Mavericks under Rick Carlisle and Jason Kidd, primarily working with players on ball handling skills.

-On July 3, 2025, it was announced that Shammgod would join the Orlando Magic as an assistant coach.
+On July 3, 2025, it was announced that Shammgod would join the Orlando Magic as an assistant coach under Jamahl Mosley.
+On May 24, 2026, it was announced that Shammgod would join the New Orleans Pelicans as an assistant coach, reuniting with Mosley.